 I think most importantly, you have to enjoy what you do, and then you will need to have a healthy mental strength to deal with most of the problems or situations.
 On the other hand, to having a clear vision for your future will also help a lot.
 It brings focus and solutions to every obstacle on the way.

 4/ Do you think you have to face more adversity because you are a woman?

-Definitely it is very different from any other cities in China.
+Definitely it is very different from any other city in China.
 It is so fun, diverse and vibrant; it is full of opportunities for friendship and business.
 I think it is a very safe and livable place for women.

 Till today, I still feel like a tourist living in the city.
 I can always discover or explore something new.
-I am addicted to the comfort that I found in Shanghai.
+I am addicted to the comfort that I have found in Shanghai.

 7/ Can you define a typical “Shanghainese woman”?

 A typical Shanghainese woman is refined, beautiful and confident.
 She knows what she wants in her life.
 She knows how to live an elegant life.
 I don’t know if she always needs to work so hard, she sees life as having many options and her choices are always smart.

 8/ In your opinion what are the challenges for Chinese women now and tomorrow?
 How will it evolve?